Exclusive: Bombardier rejects Chinese offer for railway unit - documents

 Bombardier, which needs cash to grapple with cost overruns at its aircraft business, has received expressions of interest for its rail unit from several players including financial investors, sources with direct knowledge of the situation told Reuters.

-One of those came from China's state-owned rail giant CRRC Corp Ltd, which also sought control, Reuters reported in April.
+One of those came from China's state-owned rail giant CRRC Corp Ltd (601766.SS)(1766.HK), which also sought control, Reuters reported in April.
 CRRC said later that month it did not have plans to acquire rail assets from Bombardier.

 Bombardier is open to the idea of a strategic partner but would rather avoid having to sell control of a key unit to a Chinese state-owned player, a source familiar with the company's thinking told Reuters.